rabbibotton/clog/README.md

 CLOG can take the place, or work alongside, most cross-platform GUI frameworks and website frameworks.
-The CLOG package starts up the connectivity to the browser or other websocket client (often a browser embedded in a native template application.)
+The CLOG package starts up the connectivity to the browser or other websocket client (often a browser embedded in a native application.)

 - [CLOG - Reference Manual](https://rabbibotton.github.io/clog/clog-manual.html)